Stephen Handelman, Executive Editor/Editor-in-Chief

 Steve Handelman is the Editor-in-Chief of The Crime Report.
 A former columnist, foreign correspondent and senior writer for Time Magazine and The Toronto Star, his articles and op-eds have appeared in newspapers, magazines, and academic journals around the world, including The New York Times, The Wall Street Journal, The Independent (UK), and Foreign Affairs.
 He is the author of Comrade Criminal: Russia’s New Mafiya (Yale University Press), the first account of the rise of organized crime in post-Soviet Russia, which was on The New York Times Notable Books of the Year list.
 In a follow-up book, Mr. Handelman unraveled the Soviet bio-weapons program in Biohazar (Random House).
 Currently, he is the director of Center on Media, Crime and Justice at John Jay College of Criminal Justice in New York, and managing editor of Americas Quarterly.

-Cara Tabachnick is Managing Editor for News and Content of The Crime Report.
+Cara Tabachnick, Contributing Editor to The Crime Report, is a former managing editor of the site.
 She has freelanced forNewsday in New York City and Long Island, and has written for Newsweek, the New York Post, UPI, Atlanta Magazine and AM New York, among others.
 She regularly contributes articles and investigative reports to the “Inside Criminal Justice” section of TCR.
 Her areas of interest in criminal justice include domestic abuse, legal affairs and juvenile justice.
 She is a graduate of Columbia University School of Journalism.
 Cara is the Deputy Director of John Jay College’s Center on Media, Crime and Justice.
 She lives in Brooklyn, NY, with her husband, a filmmaker, and two children.

 Ted Gest, News Editor